Public video kiosk displaying live feeds from seven networked cameras situated on islands and shores across Lake Erie; Digital photographs; Video

 Christensen received the 2018 SPACES R&D Award to further research and exhibit the work as a solo show at SPACES.
 This show exhibited time-lapse videos of the lake’s surface as the ice formed, shifted, and broke over the course of the winter, along with giclée prints of screenshots from the cameras, and the live feeds themselves.

-The real-time entropy of the ice and the lake is at the heart of this piece; this is a slowly- evolving, living piece.
-For the first few months of the installation, images on the screen will primarily consist of bleak shots of silvery ice and sky, the grey days of the winter that Clevelanders know so well.
-Although the shots will not move, variations in the frame will always be happening: birds will fly across the screen, fisherman may appear on the ice, clouds will move overhead.
-Commuters who frequent the bus stop will develop a relationship with the imagery, and will notice environmental shifts as time goes by; the days will get longer, the birds will become more frequent, the skies will shift from grey to blue.
-But the climax of the real-time piece occurs in late March or early April, when the event we’ve all been waiting for finally occurs: the ice will break.
-After the long Cleveland winter, witnessing the majestic ice thaw is something to be celebrated––it is the break we’ve collectively been waiting for.
+The real-time entropy of the ice and the lake is at the heart of this piece.
+For the first few months of the installation, images on the screen primarily consisted of bleak shots of silvery ice and sky, the grey days of the winter that Clevelanders know so well.
+Although the shots did not move, variations in the frame were always happening: birds flew by, fisherman appeared on the ice, clouds moved overhead.
+Commuters and pedestrians who frequent Public Square developed a relationship with the imagery, as environmental shifts occurred over time.
+The ice came and went many times throughout the winter, until it finally melted, and the winter broke.

-The title of the piece and the project’s URL will be installed nearby, so the words “Waiting For A Break” will filter through the minds of viewers as they experience the piece.
-The winter is long, and we are all waiting for something to break up the dark days.
-The irony is that although we are anxious for the ice to thaw, a solid ice cover is an indicator of a healthy climate and lake.
-Given the current threats to the Great Lakes Protection Act, it is a critical moment to put Cleveland’s great natural resource, Lake Erie, front and center.
+The irony, however, is that although we are anxious for the ice to thaw, a solid ice cover is an indicator of a healthy climate and lake.
+With the Great Lakes Protection Act constantly under threat, it a critical moment to put Cleveland’s great natural resource, Lake Erie, front and center.